The Departure Lounge was created to start a conversation about the end of life and how we can support people to have a ‘good death’ in the future.

 A selection of the personal stories, as well as the practical advice offered in The Departure Lounge, are still available to view on this website.
 You can also send us your thoughts and experiences by emailing [email protected]

-The information we gathered from The Departure Lounge through these important conversations will feed into the Academy’s activities to inform research and healthcare policy in end of life care later in the year.
+The information we gathered from The Departure Lounge through these important conversations are feeding into the Academy’s activities to inform research and healthcare policy in end of life care.
 Information on the policy project can be found here.

 The Departure Lounge around the UK

-Free flat pack versions of The Departure Lounge are now being given to community groups across the UK to start a truly national conversation about death and dying.
+Free flat pack versions of The Departure Lounge have been sent to community groups across the UK to start a truly national conversation about death and dying.
 These flat packs contain branded materials and resources developed by the Academy and The Liminal Space to prompt discussion and thought about the end of life.